Table of Contents Show

 B. The need for responsible development and deployment

 As AGI research grows, it is vital to make sure that it is made and used in a way that is ethical and responsible.
 Addressing job displacement, privacy, security, and fairness issues is essential while promoting transparency, explainability, and human-AI collaboration.
+AGI can be beneficial in increasing environmental jobs.
+There will be huge demand for environmental science jobs and renewable energy jobs, in the coming future.
 By bringing together people from different fields and backgrounds, we can shape the future of AGI in a way that makes the most of its benefits and minimizes its risks.

 C. The uncertain but exciting future of AGI